-Prof. Stiff-Roberts' many honors include an IEEE Early Career Award in Nanotechnology for “contributions to the development of nanoscale quantum dots for infrared detection,” an Presidential Early Career Award for Scientists and Engineers, an ONR Young Investigator Award, and an NSF CAREER AWARD.
+Prof. Stiff-Roberts' honors include an IEEE Early Career Award in Nanotechnology for “contributions to the development of nanoscale quantum dots for infrared detection,” a Presidential Early Career Award for Scientists and Engineers, an ONR Young Investigator Award, and an NSF CAREER AWARD.

 Innovative Devices made a splash in early 2013 when it raised about $355,000 via Kickstarter for its premiere device, the Mycestro mouse.
 This special mouse is a wearable human-computer interaction device capable of gesture control and 3D motion.
 The company is headquartered in the greater Cleveland area of Northeast Ohio.